Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 The best travel insurance for Annual Multi-trips: True Traveller

-Annual multi-trip insurance typically covers multiple trips over a 12 month period.
+Annual multi-trip insurance typically covers multiple trips over a 12-month period.
 True Traveller offers three multi-trip insurance policies: The True Value budget policy (available for persons aged under 40 years of age), the Traveller policy (the most popular multi-trip policy) and the Traveller Plus policy (which provides extra protection).
-The Traveller policy allows you the standard 30 day trip before you have to return home.
-While the Traveller Plus policy provides you with enhanced medical and cancellation cover, as well as unlimited leisure or business trips, which can last up to 70 days at a time.
+The Traveller policy allows you the standard 30-day trip before you have to return home.
+While the Traveller Plus policy provides you with enhanced medical and cancellation coverage, as well as unlimited leisure or business trips, which can last up to 70 days at a time.

 The best travel insurance for a Single Trip: the one that fits your needs